3ndG4me/torphantom/README.md

 # TorPhantom
+## BETA v0.8
 A fork of [TorGhost](https://github.com/susmithHCK/torghost), a little utilitly used to route all traffic through TOR.

+Currently depends on macchanger and tor.

+This script spoofs your mac address, and then routes all traffic through the TOR network.
+It is currently a WIP.

+TODO:
+Add in arguments for more interfaces other than eth0 and wlan0 (currently hardcoded) macOS Support
+More Linux support (currently install script is for Debian based distros only)

 ```sh
 chmod +x install.sh